ksmirnov/ksmirnov.github.io/_posts/2017-09-18-macos-development.md

 tags: [Blog, Unix, IT, Development, Terminal]
 author: # Add name author (optional)
 ---
 Have you ever happened to prepare a new laptop or desktop for development?
 I don't know about you, but it's a nightmare for me!
 Everything looks and feels so unfamiliar and inconvenient.
-Recently my belongings in the office were complemented with a Mac Pro and initially I wanted to use it as a cluster host only, but then I decided to connect it to a monitor, buy a keyboard and a mouse for convenience, install some usefull command line tools... and that's how it all started!
+Recently my belongings in the office were complemented with a Mac Pro and initially I wanted to use it as a cluster host only, but then I decided to connect it to a monitor, buy a keyboard and a mouse for convenience, install some useful command line tools... and that's how it all started!
 I'm really glad it's all behind right now.
 I turned it into a workstation and I'm writing this blog entry using this black canister actually.
-But what surprised me when I was half way here, that I wasted so much time trying to remember proper bash command (terminal history was so empty!), searching for download links and etc. So, I decided to create my own macOS cheat sheet featuring Homebrew, Git, Maven, Vim, IDEs and many more, because maybe anybody is looking for the same steps right now?
+But what surprised me when I was half way here, that I wasted so much time trying to remember proper bash command (terminal history was so empty!), searching for download links and etc. So, I decided to create my own macOS cheat sheet featuring Homebrew, Git, Maven, Vim, IDEs and many more, because maybe somebody is looking for the same steps right now?

 **Note: the list is subject to change at any time as my memories come :D**

-## Step 1: Homebrew and bash completion
+## Step 1: Homebrew and bash completion along with some essential tools
-Absolutely a must-have package for macOS developers.
 {% highlight bash %}
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"